WhyNotHugo/caffeine-ng/README.md

 detection of fullscreen apps only, which resulted rather [controversial](https://bugs.launchpad.net/caffeine/+bug/1321750).

-The intention of this fork is to also evolve on it's own, not only fixing issues, but also implemented missing features, when relevant.
+The intention of this fork is to also evolve on its own, not only fixing issues, but also implemented missing features, when relevant.

 Taurine is a stimulant, commonly found in energy drinks.
-This app's name is a play on it's successor's name: caffeine.
+This app's name is a play on its successor's name: caffeine.

 System requirements
 -------------------